2 Cookin Mamas

 • ×

-Home » Recipes » Dessert Recipes » Key Lime Pudding Cake
+Home » Desserts » Key Lime Pudding Cake

 Key Lime Pudding Cake

-Have I got the perfect dessert for summer!
-This tropically inspired key lime pudding cake is creamy, sweet, rich and refreshing.
-But what makes it perfect for a hot day is how light it tastes.
-It's a combination of a moist and tender sponge cake over a creamy, rich key lime custardy pudding.
+I have the perfect dessert for summer!
+This tropically inspired key lime pudding cake is creamy, sweet, rich, and refreshing.
+What makes it perfect for a hot day is how light it tastes.
+It's a combination of a moist and tender sponge cake, rich with fresh lime flavor, over a creamy, rich key lime custard pudding.

 And, if you've been following me for a while, you know how much I love anything with key lime flavor.
-Favorites like Authentic Key Lime Pie, Key Lime Salsa, and even my totally Key West Lime Pina Colada.
+That wonderful citrus flavor that is the perfect combination of sweet and tart.
+It's hard to pick my favorite things but just to name a few - Authentic Key Lime Pie, Key Lime Salsa, and my Key Lime Colada.

 Overhead of 3 key lime cake ramekins on white platter with green flowers and lime slices.

-Now that my mouth is watering, let's get back to this magical summery dessert.
-It's always amazing that one easy to make cake batter can separate into two distinctly different layers while baking.
-It's kind of on the order of a Magic Cake.
+It's always amazing that one easy-to-make cake batter can separate into two distinctly different layers while baking.
+It's kind of similar to a Magic Cake.

 And yes, it's yellow, the authentic color of anything key lime.
 Just take a look at the luscious sunshine-y deliciousness inside this pudding cake!